PP-Module for Software-Defined Networking Controllers

 3.1 Threats

-Insecure application programming interfaces (APIs) and user interfaces can provide attackers with opportunities to inject malicious code to the TOE or to retrieve sensitive information from it.
-Executing improper or unauthorized API functions or providing malicious input to achieve unintended or improper results from proper or authorized API functions can compromise network services and sensitive data leakage can take place through insecure interfaces.
+A malicious user or process may invoke insecure application programming interfaces (APIs) to inject malicious code to the TOE on a northbound interface or to retrieve sensitive information from it.
+Executing improper or unauthorized API functions or providing malicious input to achieve unintended or improper results from proper or authorized API functions can compromise network services.
+This can also result in sensitive data leakage.

 3.2 Assumptions